SirRuggie/MBR-xbebenk/Usage.md

 ![Images](Images/Usage/MyBotRun_14.png)
 * The Status at the bottom of MyBotRun will say "*Status: Pulled shared_prefs of profile...*"

-* Repeat this process for **EACH** account.
-With each step, you must wait for the new profile to load as well as the account you want associated with that profile.
+* **Repeat this process for EACH account.** With each step, you must wait for the new profile to load as well as the account you want associated with that profile.
   * Failure to do this will result in a failure of the bot properly switching accounts.

 ## <a name="multi"></a>Multi-Instance

+**UNDER CONSTRUCTION =]**